 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 United Airlines miles are a favorite of the MMS team and our readers because they offer a decent number of award seats compared to other airlines.
 But how much are United Airlines miles worth now that United has moved to dynamic pricing?

-On average, you can get a minimum value of ~1.3 cents per mile, but the value will always vary depending on the route you’re flying, fees associated with certain award tickets, whether you traveling during peak times and more.
-In some cases, they’ll be worth much more than their average value – as much as 12 cents per mile – which is incredible.
+On average, you can expect to receive a value of ~1.3 cents per mile — but the value will always vary depending on the route you’re flying, fees associated with certain award tickets, whether you traveling during peak times and more.
+In some cases, they’ll be worth much more than their average value – even 10+ cents per mile – which is incredible.